Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 As a vegetarian, I don’t judge my friends who are meat eaters.
 All do not always share my concerns over the environment and animal rights, but there are health benefits to following a vegetarian or vegan diet.

-A Study in 2021 Compared the Cost of Plant Based and Meat Based Diet in 150 Countries and Showed by Following a Plant-Based Diet, Consumers Can Cut Their Food Bills by One-Third (The Lancet)
+A Study in 2021 compared the Cost of plant-based and Meat Based Diet in 150 Countries and Showed by following a Plant-Based Diet, Consumers Can Cut Their Food Bills by One-Third (The Lancet)

 The Lancet’s study published that changing from a meat-rich diet to a vegan diet can cut your meal costs by a third.
-That’s a huge saving for me, and I have found my meals to be much more budget-friendly since I became vegetarian. (source)
+That’s a huge saving for me, and I have found my meals to be much more budget-friendly since I became a vegetarian. (source)

 A Study Conducted in 2016 Showed People Who Followed a Vegan Diet Experienced a 35% Lower Risk of Prostate Cancer (NCBI)